Design-and-Innovation-2023/Curiosphere/README.md

 npm start

 ## Curio
+The source code for the Curio robot activity is also included in this repository.
 1. For connection to Curio robot via web bluetooth, cd into curio/src
 2. npm install
 3. npm start